15. Tuples, Dictionaries, and Sets

 • Sets have no intrinsic ordering, but lists do (starting at index 0)

-• Consider the below example of students in a course
+• Consider the following example of students in a course

 2print(csci_161) # Results in {'Frank', 'Sally', 'Greg', 'Anna'}

-• Notice that, although "Frank" was included twice, it only exists once in the set
+• Notice that, although "Frank" was included twice, it only appears once in the set

-• Also notice that the order of the elements is not the order they appear when the set was created
+• Also notice that the order of the elements may not match the order they were written

 2math_106.add("Lynn")